 Derivative Statistics- Nifty Options

-• The Put-Call ratio stood at 0.78 against previous session’s close of
+• The Put-Call ratio stood at 0.83 compared with the previous session’s

-• The Nifty Put-Call ratio stood at 1.23 against the previous session’s
+• The Nifty Put-Call ratio stood at 1.13 compared with the previous

 • Banks’ borrowings under the repo window of the Liquidity Adjustment